TrentBartlem/discord-relay/README.md

 ## Configuration

 - **Discord Webhook URL**: The URL of the Discord webhook you want to relay items to.
+- **Relay Mode**: Determines when items are relayed to Discord.
+Both options will include the set delay
+    - **Immediately**: Relay items as soon as they are created.
+    - **Front Page**: Relay only items that hit the front page of the subreddit.
 - **Role Ping settings**: The role to ping when a new item is relayed to Discord.
     - **Ping a role?**: If enabled, ping the role when a new item is relayed.
     - **Role ID**: The Discord ID of the role to ping.
 To obtain, enable Developer Mode in Discord, right-click the